rughh/ruby-unconf-website/index.md

 ---
 ## Let's meet and talk about Ruby

-Ruby Unconf Hamburg 2018 will probably happen around May 2018.
-We're currently trying to secure a venue and fix a date.
+Ruby Unconf Hamburg 2018 will probably happen on 5th and 6th of May 2018.
+We're currently trying to secure a venue.

 ## Code Of Conduct